-Getting dressed should be the simplest part of your morning routine, starting with
+Getting dressed should be the simplest part of your morning routine, starting with the essentials.

 Finding a truly comfortable, supportive, and well-designed bra shouldn’t be difficult for women who embody so many important roles in the world.
-Women who want to celebrate life and nurture their children without feeling limited—especially by something as seemingly simple as a bra.
+Women who want to live life and nurture their children without feeling limited—especially by something as seemingly simple as a bra.

 Every woman should feel empowered, supported, and celebrated—never forced to fit into what’s available on a department store rack.
 So I set out to redesign the way women experience their essentials, starting with the bra.

 I began researching, designing, and sampling fabrics with my vision for a size-inclusive brand in mind.
 And the more I learned about the fashion industry as a whole, the more my eyes opened to the true cost of fast fashion.
 I saw the detrimental impact on the environment and heart-breaking exploitation of the human beings who create garments for the world.